 Phew.
 Are y’all getting tired by all these articles yet?
 We’re not!
 We’re as tireless as a team of Amish-raised mules, and JUST AS ADORABLE!*

 Today, we’re considering the health ramifications of a boss who just don’t give a damn about this global pandemic.
+In short, this workplace isn’t taking COVID-19 seriously.
 Fun stuff!

 We’ll be coming at you fast this week, answering as many urgent questions as we can.
 If you appreciate the extra effort, we would love a small donation on our Patreon.
 Thank you!

-*The first part is a lie; the second one is not.
+*The first part is a lie; the second is not.

 I’ve been working as an hourly temp at a business since August.
 My supervisor wanted to hire me.
 She was beginning this process when COVID-19 hit.
 Now all hands are on deck.